joshinsky/27666_Protein_Design/Day_1/Instructions_workingOnHPC_v01.md

   prints `ok`, every later submission will work too.

 > ⚠️ **If activation fails:** double-check the path `/dtu/blackhole/00/c27666/miniforge3` and the
-> env name `protein-design` against the course materials — that single line is the one thing this
+> env name `protein-design` against the course materials
-> guide cannot verify for your account.

 ---